THU17cyz/thu17cyz.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Yezhen Cong, a second-year MSCS student specializing in Systems Track at Stanford University.
 In 2021, I graduated from School of Software, Tsinghua University, Beijing.
 Prior to that, I graduated from No. 2 High School of East China Normal University, Shanghai.
-Feel free to contact me via e-mail at <yzcong at stanford dot edu> or <congyezhen71 at gmail dot com>.
+Feel free to contact me via e-mail at <yzcongATstanfordDOTedu> or <congyezhen71ATgmailDOTcom>.